Education

 • "It is 20__, not [date/timeframe of the flashback]"

 • *look at body* "These are adult hands and feet.
 I am taller now."
-Observe other physical changes like tattoos, body modifications, health changes, wrinkles or grey hairs.
+Observe any other physical changes like tattoos, body modifications, health changes, wrinkles, or grey hairs.

 • "There were no smartphones back then.
 TVs didn't look like this.
 I didn't have a laptop or desktop computer like this."
-Notice other anachronisms and things that couldn’t have existed at the time of the memory.
+Notice any other anachronisms or things that couldn’t have existed at the time of the memory.

 • "I have a voice.
-Before I would have been too scared to even make a sound right now."
-[Then use your voice in any form to prove to yourself that it's safe to do so.]
+Before I would have been unsafe or too scared to even make a sound."
+Then, use your voice in any form to prove to yourself it's safe to do so.
+Hum, moan, speak, sing.
+It all has value!

 • "I am a strong, competent adult now; I am no longer a helpless child.
 I have options to ensure my own safety, as well as the safety of others.
 I employ those options."

-• Label any changes about your abuser(s): their age, location, relationship to you, if they has passed, etc.
+• Label any changes about your perpetrators(s) or elements of the trauma, if applicable: their current age, location, relationship to you, if they have passed, etc. If a building was involved, is it still there?
+A new business, homeowner, renovation?

-• Label any other major life changes: geographic locations, professions, people you know now that you didn't back then, folks who may have passed on (particularly abusers if they’re no longer with us), other appearance changes, physical limitations or since-acquired illness/disability (or recovery from!), pets you now have, etc.
+• Label any other major life changes you’ve had: geographic locations, professions, people you know now that you didn't back then, folks who may have passed on (particularly if they caused you pain - we don’t want to bring up healthy grief or reminders of losses too painful in the middle of struggle), other appearance changes, physical limitations or since-acquired illness/disability (or recovery from!), pets you now have, etc.

 • Acknowledge the positive supports you have in your life now: new friends, a therapist, a partner, pets, family members, kids, etc.